 Apple Pay is now widely available around the globe, letting you pay from the wrist using just your Apple Watch.
 The better news?
 It's mega easy to set up and use.

-It's one of the key benefits of the Apple Watch, and a tangible wearable tech feature that people can use and enjoy.
-And as a result, it's no surprise that we've seen equivalents from Android, Fitbit and Garmin all develop and take shape over the course of the past year.
+It's one of the key benefits of the Apple Watch, and a tangible wearable tech feature that everyone can use and enjoy.
+And as a result, it's no surprise that we've seen equivalents from Google, Fitbit and Garmin all develop and take shape over the course of the past year.
 But how do you set up Apple Pay, and where on Earth can you pay with it?

 Essential reading: Apple Pay versus the rest

 Well, fear not.
 If you want to know which stores will let you tap and pay with your watch, as well as the restrictions in your territory, read on below.